cal-itp/data-infra/packages/calitp-data-infra/README.md

 ## Testing and publishing

 This repository should pass mypy and other static checkers, and has a small number of tests.
-These checks are executed in [GiHub Actions](../../.github/workflows/build-calitp-data-infra.yml) and the package will eventually be published to pypi on merge.
+These checks are executed in [GitHub Actions](../../.github/workflows/build-calitp-data-infra.yml) and the package will eventually be published to pypi on merge.